MW 12x50 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
-Additionally, tiny parts of these products are able to hinder the diagnostic process in case of swallowing.
+- Health risk associated with microscopic parts of magnets can be dangerous, if swallowed, which becomes significant in the context of child safety.
+Furthermore, tiny parts of these devices are able to complicate diagnosis after entering the body.

 Be Cautious with Neodymium Magnets